mendix/docs/content/en/docs/howto/extensibility/best-practices-javascript-actions.md

 * Do not assume your user's browser – remember not all browsers have the same capabilities
 * Permanent rendering should be done using pluggable widgets – the new Mendix Client will render the page at will and remove your changes (for example, when you are rendering DOM, work on a DOM node of the `index.html`)
 * Changes to the DOM might be lost due to the Mendix Client which can render the DOM at will (for example, when you add a CSS class to another component the Mendix Client will render the page at will and remove your changes) – you can create and change DOM elements that are placed outside `<div id="content"></div>`
-* Avoid using deprecated libraries – do not use Dojo or Dijit as they will be deprecated (jQuery should also no longer be used)
+* Avoid using deprecated libraries – do not use Dojo or Dijit as they are deprecated (jQuery should also no longer be used)
 * Avoid using Boolean actions that return `undefined`– the Boolean variable is the only variable that requires a value, is the only acceptable state is  `true` or `false`(other variables could be set to `undefined` and can be checked in Mendix Studio Pro as `$variable != empty`)

 ## 7 Read More